BII-Lab/Yeti-Project/doc/Yeti-DM-Sync.md

 the information used to produce and publish the root zone.
 This
 includes:

-* the list of Yeti root servers
+* the list of Yeti root servers, including:
+    * public IPv6 address
+    * host name
+    * IPv6 addresses originating zone transfer
+    * IPv6 addresses to send DNS notify to
 * the ZSK used to sign the root
 * the KSK used to sign the root
 * the serial when this information is active